Creating Invoices Manually

 Sending Invoices to Clients

-To send our invoice to the client, we can enable an invoice secret link and send it to the client for payment.
+To send our invoice to the client, we can enable an invoice secret link or send the invoice in PDF or CSV format.

 The client could see detailed time and cost reports that are automatically generated by Clerk: